Kamaria Mason, MS, MPH, RDN, LDN

 Becca Wright, MPH, RDN, LDN

-Where are you from originally?
+Where are you from originally and where do you live now?
 Born and raised in Chapel Hill

 Favorite way to be active: Run because it is freeing and fun.
 It’s also a quick way to get a really good workout.
 Running always makes me feel better all day long.